LPD-EPFL/kcensus/README.md

-# K-Census
+# KCensus

 Fast Consensus Through Knowledge Gossiping

 # Running Experiments & Reproducing Results

-This guide provides instructions to reproduce the plots from the K-Census paper.
+This guide provides instructions to reproduce the plots from the KCensus paper.
 It covers:

 *   Configuring your local environment and AWS account
 *   Building required artifacts (binaries and custom machine image)